KamyarGanjian/BitDigit-Website/README.md

 # a Website for trading fake digital currencies

-## made with HTML/CSS, JavaScript, JQuery & Firebase
+##HTML/CSS, JavaScript, JQuery & Firebase

 ### you can sign-up or sign-in by filling out the forms on the form pages & buy or sell fake currencies